-Proposed subsection (h)(2) requires employers to effectively isolate COVID-19 cases from all occupants who are not COVID-19 cases.
-Subsection (h)(2) defines effective isolation to include housing COVID-19 cases only with other COVID-19 cases, and providing COVID-19 case occupants with a sleeping area, bathroom, cooking and eating facility that is not shared by non-COVID-19 case occupants.
+Proposed subsection (h)(2) requires employers to effectively isolate COVID-19 cases from all residents who are not COVID-19 cases.
+Subsection (h)(2) defines effective isolation to include housing COVID-19 cases only with other COVID-19 cases, and providing COVID-19 case residents with a sleeping area and bathroom that is not shared by non-COVID-19 case occupants.

-These subsections are necessary to limit transmission of COVID-19 in the workplace and employer-provided housing.
-Toward this end, it is critically important that employees who are

-COVID-19 cases or who had exposure to COVID-19 isolate to further prevent the spread to other employees and residents.
+This subsection is necessary to limit transmission of COVID-19 in the workplace and employer-provided housing.
+Toward this end, it is critically important that employees who are COVID-19 cases or who had a close contact isolate to further prevent the spread to other employees and residents.